laboyd001/documentation/events/events_addtowaitlist_api.md

 For either of these codes, the response body will contain an error attribute:
 `{"error" : "This is what went wrong."}`

+If ther are any errors in a request, no records will get created in Salesforce.

 ## API Calls

 ### Waitlist Unauthenticated Attendees for Ticket Event Items